sneha1201/mrna/README.md

   --outdir 5_deseq2 \
   --species hsapiens

   -p the name for the output files
 Ensure filenames and sample names are consistent across all files.
 The gene_attribute must match the attribute in your GTF/GFF used by featureCounts.
 Set --species appropriately for g:Profiler (hsapiens, mmusculus, etc.)

+  Rscript venn_diagram.R \
+  --normalized 5_Deseq2/Normalized_expression_values.csv \
+  --metadata /5_Deseq2/metadata.tsv \
+  --comparisons /5_Deseq2/comparision.csv
+  --outdir /5_Deseq2